UA Jazz Jams with local musicians

 The group played the part of a back-up band, giving musicians of all levels the opportunity to jam with them using any instruments they wanted.

-Jake Hertzog, the Jazz Area Coordinator at University of Arkansas, says this provides a public forum for the communtiy and staudents to connect through music.
+Jake Hertzog, the Jazz Area Coordinator at University of Arkansas, says this provides a public forum for the community and students to connect through music.

 “Just kind of get that experience of cutting their teeth and practicing their licks and playing and interacting and getting that on-stage jazz experience,” Hertzog says.